espocrm/documentation/user-guide/quotes.md

 ## Automatic numbering

-You can create a Number field via Entity Manager for Quote entity type.
-Administration > Entity Manager > Quote > Fields > Add Filed > Number.
-Then you need to place it in on detail view using Layout Manager.
+By default a number field is auto-incremented.
+You can disable auto-increment at Administration > Entity Manager > Quote > Fields > number.
+It's also possible to make the number field read-only.

-The value will be incremented by every new quote.
-There is an ability to specify the next number as well as prefix.
+The next number, a prefix can be configured at Administration > Entity Manager > Quote > Fields > numberA.

 ## Default tax